gestimation/cifmodeling/README.md

 **Key arguments for cifplot()**

 - **Data visualization**
-  - `addConfidenceInterval` adds confidence intervals on the ggplot2-based plot
+  - `add.ci` adds confidence intervals on the ggplot2-based plot
-  - `addCompetingRiskMark` and `addIntercurrentEventMark` add symbols to describe competing risks or intercurrent events in addition to conventional censoring marks with `addCensorMark`
+  - `add.competing.risk.mark` and `add.intercurrent.event.mark` add symbols to
+    describe competing risks or intercurrent events in addition to conventional censoring marks with `add.censor.mark`
-  - `addRiskTable` adds numbers at risk
+  - `add.risktable` adds numbers at risk
-  - `addEstimateTable` adds estimates and 95% confidence interval
+  - `add.estimate.table` adds estimates and 95% confidence interval
-  - `addQuantileLine` adds a line that represents median or quantile
+  - `add.quantile` adds a line that represents median or quantile
 - **Plot customization**
   - `type.y` chooses y-axis (`"surv"` for survival and `"risk"` for 1-survival/CIF)